Run SSH terminal

-- Make sure, an SSH server is available in the destination environment: a remote Web server or a Vagrant instance (virtual machine).
+Make sure an SSH server is available in the destination environment: a remote Web server or a Vagrant instance (virtual machine).

-- Register an account on the SSH server in the destination environment and generate a pair of SSH keys or a password, depending on the server policy.
+Register an account on the SSH server in the destination environment and generate a pair of SSH keys or a password, depending on the server policy.

-- Appoint the destination environment and specify the settings to establish connection with it:
+Appoint the destination environment and specify the settings to establish connection with it:

-- In the Connection settings area, appoint the destination environment:
+In the Connection settings area, appoint the destination environment:

-- Current Vagrant: select this option to have the commands in the SSH Terminal executed on the currently running Vagrant virtual machine.
+Current Vagrant: select this option to have the commands in the SSH Terminal executed on the currently running Vagrant virtual machine.

-- Select server on every run: if this option is selected, you will have to choose the desired server access configuration from the pop-up window, every time you choose on the main menu.
+Select SSH configuration on every run: if this option is selected, you will have to choose the desired configuration from the popup, every time you choose from the main menu.

-To launch the SSH Terminal
+Launch the SSH Terminal

-- If the Current Vagrant option has been selected, the SSH Terminal will provide access to the currently running Vagrant virtual machine.
+If the Current Vagrant option has been selected, the SSH Terminal will provide access to the currently running Vagrant virtual machine.

-- If the option Deployment server has been selected, the SSH Terminal will provide control over the data on the local or remote Web server accessible through the server access configuration selected from the list.
-For details, see Configuring Synchronization with a Web Server.
+If the SSH configuration option has been selected, the SSH Terminal will provide control over the data on the server accessible through the SSH configuration selected from the list.
+For details, see Create SSH configurations.

 If the Select SSH configuration on every run option has been selected, PhpStorm will show a list to choose the desired SSH configuration from.